 After your detox, clean skin with witch hazel.
 As an alternative, you can mix 2 teaspoons of baking soda in 1 qt of warm water for cleaning your skin.

 The castor oil acts as a cleanser and a nutrient to the organs.
 Heat drives the castor oil through the skin to the tissues.
 It is gentle with no contraindications.

 You can store castor pack in a plastic Ziplock bag in the refrigerator for re-use.
 Reuse castor pack cloth up to 10 times, then discard.
-You can find more on this in my Natural Home Remedies hub.
+You can find more on this in my article, A Top Ten Home Remedies Selection.

 Garlic Foot Soak

 My naturopath’s office provided instructions for one quart of water, which seemed counter intuitive to soaking two feet.
 I modified the instructions for ample water.

 Crush 20 cloves of garlic and let stand about 10 minutes to help the enzymes surface.
 Pour 3 quarts of water in a pan.
 Add crushed garlic as water begins to boil.
 Bring to full boil, then turn off heat.
 Allow to cool to tolerance.
 Pour garlic water into large container and submerge feet.
 Soak for 30 minutes.